rackerlabs/support-how-to/content/cloud-servers/extend-a-volume-in-windows-server-with-diskpart.md

 7. To extend the volume to the maximum available size, enter **extend**.

-   You can  specify the amount of space to add to the volume in megabytes, by typing **extend size=1000**, which adds 1000 MB to the existing volume.
+   You can specify the amount of space to add to the volume in megabytes by typing **extend size=1000**, which adds 1000 MB to the existing volume.

 8. To verify the new volume size, enter **list vol**.